mmlab-aueb/vc-agent/README.md

 # Installation
 This script has the following prerequisites:
-* pip3 install pynacl
+* pip3 install jwcrypto
 * pip3 install PyLD
 * pip3 install jsonpath-ng

 # Using
-The script can be used for singing and verifying credentials as follows (see also example.py).
+The script can be used for singing and verifying credentials as follows.
+See `examples.py` for a complete example.

 ```Python
 credential = {